moq-wg/moq-transport/draft-ietf-moq-transport.md

 that information is not reliable and cacheable.

-For the purposes of Peep assignment, original publishers SHOULD treat "Object does not exist: and "end of Group" messages as dependent on the previous object ID and highest Normal object ID in the group, respectively.
+For the purposes of Peep assignment, original publishers SHOULD treat "Object does not exist" and "end of Group" messages as dependent on the previous object ID and highest Normal object ID in the group, respectively.
 This reduces the number of streams required to transmit a group.